nikkikobako/MS1-Go-Vegan/README.md

 ## Acknowledgements <a name="acknowledgements"></a>
 I received inspiration for this project from Veganuary which is how I became vegan - [Veganuary](https://uk.veganuary.com/)

+For my layout I was inspired for the home page from a google search of images

 I have used google search to solve a number of issues, this included sites [W3Schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) along with the slack community and my mentor